-In the past 4 months, sightings of Kapten Brunei and Balau Man intervening in drug exchanges have been reported.
+In the past 4 months, sightings of masked heroes known as Kapten Brunei and Balau Man busting in drug trades have been reported.
 The two masked vigilante have become an urban myth among the Bruneians.

 Security guard: Inda ku takut.
 Cuba ya kemari kalau berani si Kapten Brunei ah sama si Balau Man.

 (I’m not scared.
 I dare Captain Brunei and Balau Man to come out here tonight)

 Little do they know that hiding behind the trees outside of the school spying at them is Kapten Brunei himself!

 Crouching while wearing his cheap custom outfit, Kapten Brunei is trying to figure out how to sneak into the school compound.
 And he is also beginning to think that his current outfit – the baggy custom made orange coverall with Brunei flag emblem printed on it – may not be the best idea for stealth mission.
 I look like a BSP worker than a superhero!

 Six months ago, Adam was just an ordinary Bruneian guy until an encounter with a mystical giant fish granted him with the Herculean strength of legendary Brunei folk hero Awang Semaun.
 After some little convincing from his friends, he adopted the moniker of Kapten Brunei.

 Team Kapten’s HQ